Responsive Design vs. Adaptive Design: What’s the Best Choice for Designers?

-It should be pointed out that no optimization was carried out at all, but this does show that the responsive site is downloading everything that is required for desktop.
-So right out of the box, the theme doesn’t offer very good performance at all.
+It should be pointed out that no optimization was carried out at all, but this does show that the responsive site is downloading everything that is required for the desktop.
+So right out of the box, the theme doesn’t offer a very good performance at all.

 Again, this can be overcome using media queries, but the above serves as a good example of why responsive design – whilst being a popular choice – is not always the best for mobile.
 Until something better comes along though, it’s difficult to know what we can do about it other than learn how to properly code and implement a great responsive site.